 Amiodarone (Cardarone).
 The physician prescribed amiodarone (Cordarone) 200 mg po qd to help maintain a normal heart rhythm.
 This medications is used to slow the nerve impulses in the heart and help keep the heart rhythm normal (Amiodarone (Oral Route), 2015).

 Benzapril (Lotensin).
-Mr. Borg had been taking benzapril (Lotensin) 10 mg po qd prior to his admission into the hospital to help maintain a normal blood pressure. …show more content…
+Mr. Borg had been taking benzapril (Lotensin) 10 mg po qd prior to his admission into the hospital to help maintain a normal blood pressure.
+Benazepril relaxes the blood vessels, which in return …show more content…

 Mr. Borg is currently taking moxifloxacin 400 mg qd x 7 days for … This medication is a quinolone antibiotic used to treat bacterial infections and preventing their growth (Moxifloxacin (Oral Route), 2015).